 Going along in my interest in storytelling, my biggest passions in life are journalism and the Humanities.
 I love reading, hearing, and seeing people’s stories as reflected in books, art, and music where you would almost always see me in libraries, museums, and cultural events (before the pandemic).
 On the side, I am also an amateur Philippine historian and researcher doing a project that looks into my country during the Marcos Dictatorship especially with the rise of historical revisionism where telling this history is altered today to praise and glorify an authoritarian regime.

-Sharon Rajadurai is BNID’s Summer Program Associate Intern.
+Sharon Rajadurai is BNID’s Summer Operations Associate.
 She is entering her final year of undergraduate studies at Suffolk University College of Arts and Sciences where she is pursing her Bachelor of Arts with a major in Government and concentration in International Relations.
-She is passionate about sustainable and local asset centered international development, and has spent the past few years interning for various non profits in Massachusetts and Washington D.C.
-Apart from her role at BNID, Sharon is also the Social Justice Intern at New England International Donors, a Boston based donor network for international philanthropists.Interests: Immigration/Refugees, Child & youth development, Donor education and impact
+She is passionate about sustainable and local asset centered international development, and has spent the past few years interning at various non profits in Massachusetts and Washington D.C, including most recently at New England International Donors, a Boston based donor network for international philanthropists.Interests: Immigration/Refugees, Child & youth development, Donor education and impact

 Vladimir Grenkov - Director of Technology